microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/New-WinGetSource.md

 # New-WinGetSource

 ## SYNOPSIS
-Creates a Windows Package Manager REST source in Azure for storage of Windows Package Manager application Manifests.
+Creates a Windows Package Manager REST source in Azure for storage of Windows Package Manager package Manifests.

 ## SYNTAX